 Local.
 Nonprofit.
 Investigative.
+Collaborative.

-Aspen Journalism is an independent news organization covering Aspen, Pitkin County, the Roaring Fork River watershed, and western Colorado.
+Founded in January 2011, Aspen Journalism is an independent news organization covering Aspen, Pitkin County, the Roaring Fork River watershed, and western Colorado.

-We collaborate with local and regional media organizations on projects and in-depth stories, and we seek to present public data in a useful and compelling manner.
+We collaborate with local and regional media organizations on projects and stories, and we seek to present public data in a useful and compelling manner.

 Please contact us via our contact page.

 Paul covers the Land Desk for Aspen Journalism.
 He is a freelance writer, author, and journalist.
 He was a reporter for years at The Aspen Times and now writes a weekly column for the newspaper.

 Brent is the editor and executive director of Aspen Journalism and covers the Water Desk.
 He's previously reported for the Aspen Daily News, The Aspen Times, Aspen Public Radio, Roaring Fork Sunday, and KSNO.